hughlv/notion-blog/readme.md

 ### Using the Pre-Configured Script

 1. Create a blank page in Notion
-2. Clone this repo `git clone https://github.com/ijjk/notion-blog.git`
+2. Clone this repo `git clone https://github.com/lyuai/notion-blog.git`
 3. Install dependencies `cd notion-blog && yarn`
-4. Run script to create table `NOTION_TOKEN='token' BLOG_INDEX_ID='new-page-id' node scripts/create-table.js` See [here](#getting-blog-index-and-token) for finding the id for the new page
+4. Run script to create table `NOTION_API_KEY='token' NOTION_BLOG_DATABASE_ID='new-page-id' node scripts/create-table.js` See [here](#getting-blog-index-and-token) for finding the id for the new page

 ### Manually Creating the Table